kawright/libkite/docs/source/kite_Quiz.rst

 .. c:function:: void kite_Quiz_isEqualFloat(char* name, float real, float expected)

-    Test that two given `float` values are equal.
+    Test that a given `float` value is equal to an expected `float` value.

     :param name:        The name of the test.
     :param real:        The given value which is being tested.